septag/Junkyard/README.md

     - [Gnirehtet](https://github.com/Genymobile/gnirehtet): provides reverse tethering for Android

 ## Build and Deployment
-*Windows* is the primary platform, because it's the platform I use for my daily development.
+*PC/Windows* is the primary platform, because it's the platform I use for my daily development.
 Maintaining build and tooling on multiple OSes is just a lot of work.
-Other platforms might be buggy or not fully feature complete.
+So please keep in mind that other platforms might be buggy, not as polished or not fully feature complete.
 To build and run the projects, first thing is running the Setup script after fetching the repo:

 ### Setup.bat/Setup.sh
 This script fetches, heavier dependencies for baking assets.
 And there is also the option to download and install required or optional SDKs and standalone tools.